 The District is being developed primarily for single family residential purposes, and is within the Paseo del Este development ("Paseo del Este").
 Paseo del Este is being developed primarily by Hunt Communities ("Hunt"), and B&G/Sunrise Joint Venture ("B&G") and is planned to include approximately 4,300 acres of land.
 The land in Paseo del Este was purchased from the Texas General Land Office by Hunt and affiliates thereof and B&G in varying positions in a series of transactions between 1998 and 2020.
-As of April 5, 2022 approximately 8,465 single family residential lots have been developed within Paseo del Este, and approximately 7,498 homes are completed or are in various stages of construction in Paseo del Este, including approximately 796 lots and 671 homes which are completed or are in various stages of construction within the District.
+As of July 31, 2022, approximately 8,850 single family residential lots have been developed within Paseo del Este, and approximately 7,842 homes are completed or are in various stages of construction in Paseo del Este, including approximately 737 lots and 629 homes within the District.